 - People lie.
 Most people have problems telling the truth to loved ones or even trusted coaches, can you imagine how inaccurate anonymous surveys are?

-All in all observational studies have big conceptual limitations and should be only used by researchers to find interesting interactions that need further investigation.
+All in all observational studies have big conceptual limitations and should be used only by researchers to find interesting interactions that need further investigation.

 The holy grail of scientific publications are the so-called meta-analysis and reviews, where a big amount of publications on a certain topic are reviewed trying to give an overview on a certain topic.
 Even if this kind of scientific publications are highly valuable, some of them could fall into the trap of cherry picking (as they usually do not include ALL studies, but a subset that is considered appropriate).
 This is a term that refers to the practice of picking studies that show what you personally want to show.
-Science isn’t easy and therefore mistakes happen and “wrong” studies get published despite their flaws passing peer reviewing (because reviewer are also just humans).
+Science isn’t easy and therefore mistakes happen and “wrong” studies get published despite their flaws passing peer reviewing (because reviewers are also just humans).
 When looking for a scientific answer, one must look at the entire research field to come to a meaningful conclusion, not just single studies.

 Cherry picking can also be a neferious practice that leverages the fact that it is difficult to keep an entire research field in perspective and is often used by gurus, influencer, lobbyists and their ilk to sell products to the masses.
 It allows them to misuse the term “scientifically proven” to make profit.
 Usually you can see through such schemes if you ask yourself the question: “Is this too good to be true?”.